-I seem to have spent much of the past 15 years as an itinerant media factotum.
-Prior to running LiP, I was the Books (and later, Technology) Editor for Britannica.com, the online magazine of Encyclopædia Britannica.
+Prior to founding and running LiP, I was the Books (and later, Technology) Editor for Britannica.com (in Chicago), the online magazine of Encyclopædia Britannica.
 For six months in 2002, I worked in Seattle as Interim Executive Editor for Sea Kayaker magazine while the full-time Executive Editor was out on maternity leave.
 In 2003-4, I worked as Web Editor for the Santa Fe New Mexican, one of the last independent daily newspapers in the U.S.

 As time between my primary pursuits allowed, I also contributed my editorial and design expertise to the Chicago-based Charles H. Kerr Publishing Co., the world’s oldest continuously operating radical labor press, the Western Prison Project, The Great Books Foundation, The Nader/LaDuke Green Party candidacies of 1996 and 2000, and several Pacific Northwest-based non-profit environmental organizations.

 You may contact me by email here.
-I am available for freelance journalism and photography assignments.
+I am available for journalism and photography assignments.